georgysavva/scany/README.md

 ## How to use with other database libraries

-Use [`dbscan`](https://pkg.go.dev/github.com/georgysavva/scany/dbscan) package that works with an abstract database, and can be integrated with any library.
+Use [`dbscan`](https://pkg.go.dev/github.com/georgysavva/scany/dbscan) package that works with an abstract database, and can be integrated with any library that has a concept of rows.
 This particular package implements core scany features and contains all the logic.
 Both `sqlscan` and `pgxscan` use `dbscan` internally.